gfax/junkyard-brawl/README.md

   // Maximum number of health points.
 A player cannot heal any higher than
   // this number (with the exception of a few cards, such as "Armor").
   maxHp: 10,
+  // If the player was caused to miss any turns, they are counted here.
+  missTurns: 0
   // Display name to use for this player in announcements and notifications.
   name: 'Kevin',
   // Turns the player has taken so far